Marlow14/IntermediateNode/Demos/Ch03-Middleware-ErrorHandling/error-handling/README.md

     ### Multiple examples of error handling.

 1. Look at the rest of the routes in `routes/index.js`.
+There are multiple examples of handling errors.
 Read the code for each route and the comments then load the URLs in the browser to see the routes functioning.

-1. Find the `/fileread` route.
-Notice how it uses an error first call back and calls next passing the err.
-Load this route in the browser, is it picked up by the error handler?

-1. Find the `/filewrite` route.
-Notice how it uses two callbacks.
-You can string together as many as you like, these are additional middleware that gets called in order.
-Notice the difference in the way fs.writeFile is called. next will be called, either with or without the error.
-If it is with an error, then it gets picked up by the errorhandler.
-Otherwise a response of OK is returned.
-Load this route in the browser, is it picked up by the error handler?

 ## Bonus